99 Short Travel Quotes to Inspire Your Wanderlust

 Knowledge is power.
 Without language, this phrase, and all of the other symbols on this page, would have no meaning.

 Language is the single most important factor to being human.
 It gives us our depth, and provides us with a means to describe our world.
 It allows us to differentiate between black and white, apples and oranges, and good and bad.
 It allows us each to have a name and an individual identity.
 It gives us a chance to understand all the mysteries of the universe.
 But the most incredible thing about language is its undeniable power to make us feel something.
 One group of phrases that are able to stir up inspiration are travel quotes.
 Although travel quotes allow us to transport our mind to a new destination, they can also be the catalyst to change.
 The right travel quote can, quite literally, change the direction of your life.

-Here are the top 25 short travel quotes that have inspired us to explore the world.
+Bearing that in mind, here are the top 25 short travel quotes that have inspired us to explore the world.

 1. "A journey of a thousand miles must begin with a single step." - Lao Tzu